 Address: 22 W 8th St, New York, NY 10011

-For starters, this isn’t one of those dimly-lit wine bars in NYC that are intimate and insulated.
-Instead there are community tables and energizing music, ideal for making friends.
-Instead of sexy, think cute.
+For starters, this isn’t one of those dimly-lit, intimate wine bars in NYC.
+Rather, the place is filled with community tables and energizing music, ideal for making friends.

 But before you get paralysis by analysis there’s no need to fret, the staff is amazing.
 During my handful of visits I’ve been welcomed by smiles so big I don’t hesitate asking for help or recommendations, so you shouldn’t either.